ctools/ctools/doc/source/reference_manual/csobsdef.rst

 Only the pairs (ra,dec) or (lon,lat) are mandatory header keywords.
 All other keywords are optional and can be specified when calling csobsdef as user parameters.
-The only exception is the "duration" keyword that will automatically queried.
+The only exception is the "duration" keyword that will automatically be queried.

 Here some usage examples: